The Shakti Centre

 For Integrated Spiritual and Social Transformation

-The Shakti Centre is envisioned as a living community and learning centre for integrated spiritual and social transformation, effecting both inner and global healing from a fulcrum of deep spiritual realization of our interconnection and unity with each other and all of creation.
-Recognizing our Oneness with the unified field of Consciousness that gives rise to all that is, we seek both to deepen our connection with its eternal Essence and actively co-create with it in its evolving expressions, helping to shape the future of humanity and the planet at this critical time of quantum transformation.
+The Shakti Centre is a vision for a living community and learning centre for co-creative consciousness, with the aim of effecting global transformation from a fulcrum of deep spiritual realization of our interconnection and unity with each other and all of creation.
+Realizing our Oneness with the unified field of Consciousness that gives rise to all that is, our work is both to deepen our connection with its eternal Essence and actively co-create with it in its evolving expressions, helping to shape the future of humanity and the planet at this critical time of quantum evolutionary transformation.

 It has become undeniably clear that a quantum shift is needed today, from a society based on separation, competition and conflict to one based on interdependence, cooperation and unity.
-Such a shift needs to come from a deep understanding, and experience, of the essential truths of our existence; it cannot be a superficial change, a technological, political or legislative fix, at the outer levels alone.
-We need to go beyond old authorities, dogmas and divisions, and join together to draw upon the deepest source of our true unity – with each other, nature, and the greater field of existence, visible and invisible, manifest and still-unfolding -- to create a new paradigm and a new world, liberating potentials beyond our present imagining as we move to a higher order of evolutionary consciousness and the social structures it gives rise to.
+Such a shift needs to come from a deep understanding, and experience, of the essential truths of our existence; it cannot be a superficial change at the outer levels alone, a technological, political or legislative fix.
+We need to go beyond old authorities and dogmas – beyond divisions of culture, religion, race and gender – and join together to draw upon the deepest truths of our unity – with each other, nature, and the whole field of existence, visible and invisible, manifest and still-unfolding -- to create a new paradigm and to create a new world, beyond our present imagining.

-We are not alone in this vision.
-The Shakti Centre sees itself as a crucible, catalyzing the convergence of several powerful trends that are already in motion.
+We are not alone in this.
 Under the pressure of growing global crises, a larger movement is unfolding in the public awareness today, rapidly gaining momentum towards a critical mass.
-As stated in the website of the Global Peace Initiative of Women, with whom we work in close conjunction “all have similar aims – bringing a unified, integral spiritual vision to bear on social transformation.
+The Shakti Centre would serve as a point of convergence for several powerful trends that are now emerging.
+As stated in the website of the Global Peace Initiative of Women, with whom we work in close conjunction, these trends, “towards interspirituality (world spirituality), engaged spirituality (sacred activism) and evolutionary spirituality, are growing exponentially today.
+All have similar aims – bringing a unified, integral spiritual vision to bear on social transformation.
 There is a natural progression and synergy in these three trends, which follow from and build upon each other, based on three seminal ideas ripening now in the collective consciousness:

-1) Interspirituality (world spirituality): That all of the world’s wisdom traditions meet in a common ground of certain universal core truths, particularly that of the interconnection and unity of all life;
+1) Interspirituality: That all of the world’s wisdom traditions meet in a common ground of certain universal core truths, particularly that of the interconnection and unity of all life;

-2) Engaged Spirituality (sacred activism): That this core spiritual truth needs to be applied in sacred action for social transformation, especially in the face of today’s global crises and
+2) Engaged Spirituality: That this core spiritual truth needs to be applied in sacred action for social transformation, especially in the face of today’s global crises and

-3) Evolutionary Spirituality (conscious co-creation): That this integration of spirituality and social transformation, done consciously, is evolutionary – i.e., conscious evolution or co-creation.
+3) Evolutionary Spirituality: That both this integration of spirituality and social transformation, done consciously, are evolutionary – i.e., conscious evolution or co-creation.
 We no longer see ourselves separate from the Divine force that is shaping us but, knowing ourselves as part of it, actively co-create with it the next stage of our own and humanity’s evolution.”

 At the basis of these realizations is the pivotal recognition that spirituality entails both eternal and evolving aspects.
 The spiritual dimension of our evolution (which re-contextualizes the purely materialistic aspects of evolution put forth in Darwinian theory) has important ramifications at the individual level; the level of spiritual traditions; and the collective evolution of society as a whole.
 The Shakti Centre vision addresses all of these levels, both in understanding and practice.

-At the individual level, the Shakti Centre would offer an integrated approach, using integral psychological and energetic healing processes to help people bring the deepest spiritual realization of interconnection and unity into reflection at all levels of their own being.
+At the individual level, the Shakti Centre offers an integrated approach, using integral psychological, energetic and spiritual healing processes to help people bring the deepest spiritual realization of interconnection and unity into reflection at all levels of their own being.
 Opening up the channels of communication and congruence between the levels of our own being in turn opens channels of flow, receptivity and interconnection with the greater unified field, both of energy and consciousness.
 Integral psychology and integral spirituality have much to offer in this direction, and the Shakti Centre draws upon these approaches.
-We would also use dialogue and circles to help people share and support each other in their unfolding journey.

 At the level of spiritual traditions, the Shakti Centre sees the growing movement towards interspirituality (or world spirituality) as an intrinsic part of their evolution today.
 As noted in the report of the GPIW Delhi Sufi-Yogi Dialogue, 2010: “Evolving a tradition, in the larger world picture today, emerges with a new meaning: it means delving deep for the core essence, joining together with other groups likewise committed to finding their common unity; and then applying it in the world in action.”
-The Centre would bring together the perspectives of the different traditions in a deepening exploration and interchange, distilling the universal truths at their core as a basis for world peace and transformation, and gathering the practices that lead to a direct experience of interconnection and Oneness, to apply both in practice at the centre and for intercultural healing and reconciliation.
-In this aim we join hands with the interspiritual and world spirituality movements.
+Serving as a catalyst to bring together the perspectives of the different traditions in a deepening exploration and interchange, in order to distill the universal truths at their core as a basis for world peace and transformation, is a crucial part of the work of the Shakti Centre, and in this we join hands with the interspiritual and world spirituality movements.